 What can you do with Azure Monitor Logs?

-The following table lists the different ways that you can use Logs in Azure Monitor.
+The following table describes some of the different ways that you can use Logs in Azure Monitor:

 |Visualize||Pin query results rendered as tables or charts to an Azure dashboard.

 Create a workbook to combine with multiple sets of data in an interactive report.